TaskarCenterAtUW/InterpreterMatch/Notes.md

         * Think carefully about what sorts of demographic questions are necessary and appropriate for inclusion in the survey.
         * Consider the accessibility of the interviews themselves, and how best to accommodate the participants to make the interview comfortable for them.
 * Design Document:
-    * List echnologies to be used
+    * List technologies to be used
     * Include general tasks with description of how to approach (links to tutorials you plan to use, why you think these components will work together well, etc.)
     * Icnlude general timeline for each task and the order in which you will do them (dependency matrix of what tasks need to be completed before what other tasks, etc.).
     * Other things to consider (perhaps that you foresee you may run into, but are not yet sure or need to still work out).